 - We will continue to complete daily health screenings for all staff and participants.

 - We will continue to follow NCDHHS guidelines for any potential exposure to illness.

 - If a camper is unwell and requires isolation a Director will contact a guardian to come to pick up the camper.

 - Cabins will have continuous airflow to ensure clean air is moving throughout the space.

 Children with serious health conditions

-Based on discussion with the American Camp Association, we believe that it is best for children with serious health conditions to not participate in our regular sessions; however, we do suggest that parents consult with their family doctor for advice.
+Based on discussion with the American Camp Association, we suggest that parents consult with their family doctor before registering to camp.